Jimmer1/Chip16/README.md

 There are two opcodes for calling and returning from subroutines:

 Mnemonic - Opcode
 RET - 01EE
 CALL - 2NNN
+CALLR - EX1C

 CALL calls the subroutine at address NNN, CALL pushes the code pointer onto the top of the stack then sets the code pointer to NNN.

+CALLR calls the subroutine at address rX.

 RET returns from the current current subroutine.
 This instruction sets the code pointer to the to value held at the top of the call stack then pops the call stack.